Jtani/project-financialmarket-analysis/README.md

 - Apple has the largest MarketCap and Entreprise Value but don't have the better Revenue neither Profit Margin
 - Also Amazon has the largest Revenue despite having the worst Profit Margin and Operating Margin
 - Google(Alphabet Inc.) almost always appears 3rd in rank, it looks like a stable company

+### 5. Conclusion
+This was a simple project but we could get some good insights, also learned how to use python to get financial data and make data analysis.
+For further studies we can make some deeper analysis, as we could compare the stocks with the macroeconomics data.
+Also we can make analysis with more stocks and in longer period of time.